shreyas-makes/fastrails/README.md

 - AI now has a cumulative understanding of the project's progress
 - You can jump right into coding, with the AI aware of your project's context

-## Contributing

-When contributing to this project, please ensure that you update the relevant documentation in the `.ai` directory along with your code changes.
-This helps maintain an up-to-date knowledge base for all team members.

 ## Customizing the Project Name and Git Repository

 To change the project name from 'FastRails' to your desired name and set up your own Git repository, follow these steps: